 What advice would you give a band newly starting up?

 My advice is wasted on you lot because you live in Sheffield, what could I possibly tell you that you don’t already know!
 If your not from Sheffield then my advice is go there!
 People in Sheffield love music, they really embrace the inner city culture, I love playing in Sheffield more than anywhere else in the country, one because theres always at least one brilliant band on the bill, and two because the people really appreciate what your trying to do.
 They are very open and it’s just a really amazing place with so much character.
 We feel lost or out of place at times but never in Sheffield and that gives us belief that its all worth it.

 Your website is now launched.
 Will this add another dimension to the Fontana Instincts experience?

 The website is up and running, there’s a few more bits we would like to add but it’s looking good.
 It’s good to finally have our own site instead of relying on social media all the time.
 We still use facebook and twitter but www.fontanainstincts.com is home!

 And your Album was released yesterday!

-Yes our debut album Carousel is available now on CD via the website or at gigs, and a few independent shops, and it’s available to download on itunes and Amazon.
+Yes our debut album Carousel is available now on CD, and it’s available to download on iTunes, Spotify and Amazon.
 We are an unsigned band still so it means we have to do all the distribution ourselves and keep trying to book gigs to spread the word so there’s no time to stop!

 Where’s the next show at?